vk-cs/docs-public/docs/en/main/base/s3/use-cases/load-large-image/load-large-image.md

 An error occurred (InvalidArgument) when calling the UploadPart operation: Part number must be an integer between 1 and 10000, inclusive
 ```

-Next, we consider downloading images larger than 500 GB through the VK Cloud object storage.
+Next, we consider downloading images larger than 500 GB through the Cloud Storage.

 Will be used: